SaraFattouh/Stereo-vision-Match-and-disparity/README.md

-By applying matching process between eaxh pixal in the first image and the corresponding pixels in the other image and calculating the distance between pixels values (the disparities) you should end up with images that look like this:
+By applying matching process between each pixal in the left image and the corresponding pixels in the right image and calculating the distance between pixels values (the disparities) you should end up with images that look like this: